epw/consensus/consensus_voices.md

 As everyone introduces their characters, people will likely start to suggest ideas about how they could be connected, or involved with pieces of the world that are brought up.
 That’s great!
 Try not to get too bogged down with it, but these connections help build the world the characters will inhabit.

+\end{Narrator}

 ### The Three Questions

+\begin{Player}

 The MC will want to know the answers to each of the three questions on your playbook, "Why was your humanity trivialized?"
-“Why is your humanity still in question?”
-“Why are you hunted?”
+“Why is your humanity still in question?”, and “Why are you hunted?”
 This might require a little bit of negotiation to make sure everyone is on the same page about what these questions mean and what the answers mean.

+\end{Player}

+\begin{MC}

-The MC should ask a few probing or leading questions about these, in order to understand them and start to connect them to the world, but don’t go too far here, leave things unexplored and open to changing, because the first scenes of the game will fill out exactly how these connect the characters to the world.
+Ask a few probing or leading questions about these, in order to understand them and start to connect them to the world, but don’t go too far here, leave things unexplored and open to changing, because the first scenes of the game will fill out exactly how these connect the characters to the world.

+\end{MC}

 ### Anchors

+\begin{Player}

+The MC will ask questions about your Anchors.
+They'll ask you as if you are the authority on them, because you are!
+It's possible that the short descriptions given in your Playbook will have made ideas leap to mind, and if so you should give those answers.
+Don't hold back here; it's much easier to get the reward of actually seeing ideas you like in play by bringing them up this early on.
+At the same time, it's just fine to say "I don't know" if you don't have ideas!
+If it's something necessary to understand the starting point for the world, the MC may suggest things until you find one you like, but if not, it can be left unknown to surface in play.
+This can be particularly interesting because it will help it slot into just the right spot in the story.

+\end{Player}

+\begin{MC}

 As the characters become ready, ask them about their Anchors.
 This is key to understanding what motivates the characters and to revealing the world around them.
 Find out what the Anchors are, and note this on your summary sheet.
 The most important things to know are how they keep the character anchored, that is, connected to the mundane and physical world, and what common ways for that connection to degrade are.
 For some cases, this might be easy.
 A Shelter Anchor that is the Mage’s house keeps them connected by being a home, and it can degrade by the rent coming due, housework building up, pipes bursting, and so on.
 Other Anchors may be more difficult.
 Whether clear or not, ask a few detailed questions about each Anchor, to make the player make up some answers.
 Ask where it came from, what a relative thinks of the Anchor, why this is the only one left, and so on.
 Don’t get too deep, since there will be time for that later, but seek to have a clear starting point.

+\end{MC}

 ### Flags

-Each character needs a Flag, which is a way that the player thinks it would be interesting for other characters to interact with them.
-For example, Piper’s player says that she wants to see Piper become more of a leader of the Mages, so she sets her flag as "Acquiesce to my authority".
-Others might include “Make me look after myself, too” or “Ask for my advice”.
-Other characters will gain experience for hitting these flags, as an incentive for the players to make it happen.
-Record these flags in a table where everyone can see them and know which characters have already hit which flags.

-Have everyone declare their first Flags and write them in a shared, visible place.
+\begin{Player}

+Your character needs a Flag, which is a way that you think it would be interesting for other characters to interact with them.
+If your character "hits" another character's flag, then your character marks experience.
+This is to give you a little incentive to have that interaction.
+It means you have a way to tell the rest of the table "please do this with my character."
+For the first sessions, everyone is still getting to know each other's characters, so it's likely and OK for them to be simple, and may even be based on things that you expect to become quite common.
+For the first session, play to your strengths and set expectations, rather than trying to subvert expectations that the table hasn’t seen established yet.
+For example, if Lazarus’ player wants to establish that he’s trusting to a fault, he might say to the table "Lazarus is pretty gullible, so my first flag is ‘Tell me a lie that I believe’.
+It shouldn’t be hard to make him believe."

+\end{Player}

+\begin{MC}

+Make a table on a piece of paper or something everyone can see, and record the flags as the players tell you theirs, so everyone can see what flags are available to them and which ones they've already hit.
 These Flags will help the players tell each other what kinds of early interactions they are expecting and hoping for, as well as a chance to start gaining experience right away.
 Because the Mages are new to the game, it’s likely they will be simple, and may even be based on things that the players expect to become quite common.
-For the first session, they should be obvious, play to your strengths and set expectations, rather than trying to subvert expectations that the table hasn’t seen established yet.
-For example, if Lazarus’ player wants to establish that he’s trusting to a fault, he might say to the table "Lazarus is pretty gullible, so my first flag is ‘Tell me a lie that I believe’.
-It shouldn’t be hard to make him believe."
+Help anyone who is having trouble to come up with a fairly basic flag.
+A good standby would be something that causes them to trigger one of their Playbook Moves.

+\end{MC}

 ## First Scenes

+\begin{Player}

+Once your characters have been created and introduced, the MC will set a scene and before long should ask someone, "what do you do?"
+Sooner or later, maybe after a scene or two, that question will be directed to you.
+From this point onward, roleplay away!
+Think about how your character would respond, maybe inventing or discovering parts of their personality or the world you didn't know about.
+The first few scenes will help set up the rest of the game, possibly dipping into the past a little and exploring the three Humanity questions.
+Forces allayed for and against your characters will be established, Anchors and Inspirations will be met, and you'll start to see how your Mage acts in the world.

+\end{Player}

+\begin{MC}

 Once characters have been created, it’s time to play through the first scenes in the game.
-In Consensus, the first scenes we play through are related to the three questions that every character answers during character creation.
-Through this we’ll establish some shared history between characters, some current ties, and we’ll foreshadow future problems and complications.
+In Consensus, the first scenes you play through are related to the three questions that every character answers during character creation.
+Through this you’ll establish some shared history between characters, some current ties, and you’ll foreshadow future problems and complications.
 Depending on how much time you have available, you should aim for between 3 and 6 scenes for this part, which explore the answers to those three questions for multiple characters.
 Make sure each character is a part of at least one scene, preferably 2 or more that explore answers to different questions.
 Also make sure each question is the focus of at least one of the scenes.

 These are the first scenes you will be playing, so if you see the chance to have a move trigger, make sure you take it!
 These can be a great introduction to the mechanics as well as to our characters and the world.